Hundreds of small boat migrants crossing the English Channel for third day in a row as smugglers exploit good weather

 Trending on GB News

-Hundreds of small boat migrants are crossing the English Channel for the third day in a row, as criminal people smugglers take advantage of an improvement in the weather.
+116 small boat migrants crossed the English Channel today, making it the third day in a row for activity, as criminal people smugglers take advantage of an improvement in the weather.

 Several French and UK border patrol vessels are responding to the sighting of up to five migrant dinghies.